TajaKuzman/Applying-GENRE-on-MaCoCu-bilingual/README.md

 - discarded labels "Other" and "Forum"
 - discarded labels where prediction certainty is less than 0.9.

 Post-processing discarded predictions of 10,348 texts (10%).
+Number of texts with predicted labels: 91,459.

 Final distribution of labels: